 We’re very partial to winter weddings.
-It’s an appropriate time of year to drink red wine and create an intimate, indoor ceremony (like the one featured above, styled by Forethought by Samantha and captured by Corinna and Dylan).
+It’s an appropriate time of year to drink red wine and create an intimate, indoor ceremony (like the one featured above, styled by Little Lane Events and captured by Days Like These Photography).

 We’re throwing out 10 reasons why you should consider a winter wedding.

 Yeah yeah, we’re repeating ourselves.
 But that’s because we’ve spent a lot of time drooling over the abundance of incredibly flattering gowns to hit the bridal market over the last couple of years.

 Day to day, we’re not exactly winning fashion prizes (jeans-lyfe) but we can spot a beautiful wedding gown a mile away.
 Long-sleeve wedding dresses are elegant, practical, flattering and forever in style.